printify/printify-frontend-homework-2.0/2-get-max-distance-between-points/README.md

 You have an XY coordinate system with points on it.
 You should implement the tests and logic for `getLongestDistanceBetweenPoints` function.

 - N points; N >= 0
-- Function returns the largest distance between all points
+- Function returns the largest distance between any two points
 - Function returns a `number`
 - Tests cover functionality